2.2.16 Provisions and contingent liabilities Provisions

 3) The Company is directly or indirectly involved in other lawsuits, claims and proceedings, which arise in the ordinary course of business.
 The Company has challenged these litigations with respective authorities.
 Based on the facts currently available, management believes that likelihood of outflow of resources is remote and hence the Company has not recognised these litigations under contingent liability as well.

-4) Amount mentioned above excludes Excise/Service tax and Sales tax/ VAT liability of H 288.0 million and H 51.8 million related to Service Tax/ Excise and Sales Tax/ VAT related matters respectively pertaining to pre-demerger of Distribution business from erstwhile Company called Areva T&D India Limited and therefore borne by the de-merged entity i.e. Schneider Electric as per approved de-merger agreement.
+4) Amount mentioned above excludes Excise/Service tax and Sales tax/ VAT liability of H 246.2 million and 51.8 million related to Service Tax/ Excise and Sales Tax/ VAT related matters respectively pertaining to pre-demerger of Distribution business from erstwhile Company called Areva T&D India Limited and therefore borne by the de-merged entity i.e. Schneider Electric as per approved de-merger agreement.

 43. Ministry of Corporate Affairs (MCA) vide its notification number G.S.R.
 206(E) dated March 24, 2021 (amended from time to time) in reference to the proviso to Rule 3 (1) of the Companies (Accounts) Amendment Rules, 2021, introduced the requirement of only using such accounting software w.e.f April 01, 2023 which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.
-The Institute of Chartered Accounts of India (“ICAI”) issued an “Implementation guide on reporting on audit trail under rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 (Revised 2024 edition)” in February 2024 relating to feature of recording audit trail.
+The Institute of Chartered Accountants of India ("ICAI”) issued an "Implementation guide on reporting on audit trail under rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 (Revised 2024 edition)” in February 2024 relating to feature of recording audit trail.

 SAP, as primary accounting software, is a highly integrated application and inherently logged all changes made to the books of account transactions and has a feature of recording audit trail of each and every transaction at the application level except that audit trail was not enabled at the database level to log any direct data changes.

 Only authorized personnel have access to the underlying database for the purpose of system support after obtaining explicit permission from the Company.
 The Company has enabled sufficient logs at the database level which captures objects edited along-with timing and personnel identity.
-Any data changes would undergo inherent checks that are built onto application and any impermissible changes at the database level creates multiple errors like operational failure, corrupting of tables etc and rule out the possibility of such changes.
+Any data changes would undergo inherent checks that are built onto application and any impermissible changes at the database level creates multiple errors like operational failure, corrupting of tables etc. and rule out the possibility of such changes.

 There is no instance noted that audit trail feature being tampered at application level during the year.

-The Company has established and maintained an adequate internal control framework and based on its assessment, believes that this was effective for the year ended March 31, 2024.
+The Company has established and maintained an adequate internal control framework and based on its assessment, believes that this was effective for the year ended March 31, 2026.

-46. Other statutory information
+45. Other statutory information

 a.
 The Company has not traded in Crypto currency or Virtual currency during the financial year.

 b.
-The Company does not have any transaction which is not recorded in the books of accounts and has been surrendered or disclosed as income during the year in tax assessments under the Income Tax Act, 1961 (such as search or survey or any other relevant provision of the Income Tax Act, 1961).
+The Company does not have any transaction which is not recorded in the books of accounts and has been surrendered or disclosed as income during the year in tax assessments under the Income Tax Act, 1961 (such as search or survey or any other relevant provision of the Income Tax Act, 1961)

 c.
 The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company.